OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-1/index.md

       - german
       - china

-   For a dev environment, as long as you don't have any regulations, keeping it `public` will be fine.
+   For a dev environment, as long as you don't have any regulations, keeping it `public` is fine.
 When complete, click **CREATE PROJECT**.

 6. If you haven't already installed Pulumi locally, you should install it now.
 You can use [Chocolatey](https://chocolatey.org/) on Windows, or [Homebrew](https://brew.sh/) on MacOs.
 7. Create a new directory for your project, and change directory (`cd`) into the newly created project directory.
-8. Next, pull the project from Pulumi into the directory you just created.
-Run the following command and follow the instructions:
+8. Next, pull the project from Pulumi into the directory you just created, and run the following command, then follow the instructions:

 `pulumi new azure-go -s AdminTurnedDevOps/azure-go-new-resource-group/dev`